shadowman-lab/Ansible-Development/support/ansible-udi/README.txt

   docker buildx build --platform linux/amd64 -t test .

-To test this image locally after build: docker run --privileged -it test -c /bin/bash
+To test this image locally after build: docker run -it --platform linux/amd64 test -c /bin/bash

 KNOWN ISSUES:

-For some reason with v2 of the Dockerfile, pyyaml isn't persisting and ansible complains on startup about missing module.

-NEED TO RUN inside container:
-pip3 install pyyaml

-NOTE - this is only needed when running the container outside of OCP su user

-Then any ansible-navigator commands will work
+Removed --privileged from docker run but let me know if there continue to be issues.
+This will impact use of the container in DevSpaces if we leave it.

+podman run/ps/etc still not working

+entrypoint.sh is redundant between ansible-udi and runner.
+Need to clean this script up and delete the one that does not align to our goals.